 It’s no longer news that eyelash extensions have become one of the beauty’s more sacred adornments; after all, the eye is the window to the soul – or so they say.
-One overlooked but increasingly popular beauty hacks is the addition of bottom eyelash extensions.
+One overlooked but increasingly popular beauty hack is the addition of bottom eyelash extensions.

 Bottom Eyelash Extensions – Where do they come in?